Stochastic trace estimation for parameter-dependent matrices applied to spectral density approximation: Randomized trace estimators for parameter-dependent matrices

 \section{Randomized trace estimators for parameter-dependent matrices}

-Consider a general parameter-dependent matrix $\mtx{B}(t) \in \mathbb{R}^{n \times n}$ for which each entry $b_{ij}(t)$ is a continuous function on a bounded interval $[a,b]$.
+Consider a general parameter-dependent matrix $\mtx{B}(t) \in \mathbb{R}^{n \times n}$ --- not necessarily of the form $g_{\sigma}(t\mtx{I} - \mtx{A})$, as will be used later in spectral density estimation (see \cref{sec:application}).
+Each entry $b_{ij}(t)$ is assumed to be a continuous function on a bounded interval $[a,b]$.
 In this section, we describe and analyze methods that estimate, for several values of $t$, the trace $\Trace(\mtx{B}(t)) = b_{11}(t)+ \cdots + b_{nn}(t)$ from matrix-vector products of $\mtx{B}(t)$ with \emph{constant} random vectors.
 When $\mtx{B}$ is constant, our methods reduce to known algorithms.
 When $\mtx{B}$ is variable, important differences arise from the fact that the random vectors do not depend on $t$.
-On the one hand, as we will see in~\refsec{sec:application}, this allows one to reuse computations.
+On the one hand, as we will see in~\cref{sec:application}, this allows one to reuse computations.
 On the other hand, this significantly complicates the analysis, which will be the main focus of this section.